innocenzi/laravel-vite/README.md

 ### On a fresh project

+> **Narrator**: the preset is not actually available yet.
+Soon™.

-A [preset](https://usepreset.dev) is available to perform the installation.
-It will remove Laravel Mix, install this package and scaffold Vite into your Laravel application.
+~~A [preset](https://usepreset.dev) is available to perform the installation.
+It will remove Laravel Mix, install this package and scaffold Vite into your Laravel application.~~

 ```bash
 $ npx apply innocenzi/laravel-vite